Aadhithya33/VSD-HDP/README.md

 ## **RTL design and synthesis of two input MUX:**

-* This [repository](https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git) contains all the verilog codes and its corresponding testbenches.clone the repository to your directory using git clone command.
+* This [repository](https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git) contains all the verilog codes and its corresponding testbenches.
+Now clone the repository to your directory using git clone command.

 ## **iverilog based simulation flow:**

-* We have to provide Verilog code and corresponding test bench to the iverilog tool and iverilog tool generates **a.out** file
+* We have to provide Verilog code and corresponding test bench to the iverilog tool and the iverilog tool generates **a.out** file

 **command to perform above operation**
 ```bash